USA

 Booked by students from Galleria, Bellaire, and West University

-Sharon taught 28 days ago
+Sharon taught about 1 month ago

 Sharon and Sana reviewed linear programming, focusing on maximizing profit and minimizing costs with constraints, including word problems.
 Sana practiced setting up equations and identifying constraints.
 Sharon recommended drawing graphs to visualize feasible regions and intersection points.